top of page

 Do's:

-• Make reservations ahead of time.
-It is important to check in advance if the cafe allows dogs, especially if you're traveling to a new place.
-After all, menus and policies do change over time, and some establishments have limits on the number of pets that they can accommodate at any point.
-Some cafes have specific areas or seating arrangements designated for pets too, and others might only allow them on the patio or outdoor seating areas.
+It is important to check whether the cafe allows dogs, especially if you're travelling to a new place.
+Policies and menus can change over time, and some places may limit the number of pets they can accommodate at any time.
+Many cafes also have designated pet-friendly sections, such as specific seating areas or outdoor patios, while others may only permit pets in certain parts of the venue.

 Don'ts: